kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Actor</summary>
-    You are skilled at acting and dramatics and have Expertise on such checks, including checks when trying to pass yourself off as a different person.
+    You are skilled at acting and dramatics and have <b>Expertise</b> on such checks, including checks when trying to pass yourself off as a different person.
   </details>

   <details>
     <summary>Deception</summary>
     You are good at convincingly hiding the truth, either verbally or through your actions.
-You have Expertise when attempting to mislead one or very few persons with ambiguity or even telling outright lies in a short-term situation.
+You have <b>Expertise</b> when attempting to mislead one or very few persons with ambiguity or even telling outright lies in a short-term situation.
 Typical situations include trying to fast-talk a guard, con a merchant, earn money through gambling, dull someone’s suspicions with false assurances or maintain a straight face while telling a blatant lie.
 This check would normally be resolved as an opposed check against the victim’s Wisdom (Insight).
     <details>
       <summary>Acceptance</summary>
       The skill to "fit in" among persons of different cultures and social class, and thus be "accepted" as one of them.
 While Deception might be used to talk a guard into letting you enter a masquerade ball, this skill would be used to convincingly keep up the charade during a whole evening, making sure that everyone at the event has the same image of you and there are no inconsistencies in your story.
 The same skill set is used no matter if the character needs to fit in during a high socialite gala or a rowdy night of drinking in a seedy bar.
-You have Expertise when using this skill.
+You have <b>Expertise</b> when using this skill.
     </details>
     <details>
       <summary>Deception II</summary>
-      You have the confidence to convincingly lie or hide the truth to a large group of people.
+      You have the confidence to convincingly lie or hide the truth to a large <b>group</b> of people.
 Paradoxically this is often easier than lying to one person.
-You have Expertise when using this skill.
+You have <b>Expertise</b> when using this skill.
       <details>
         <summary>Sheeple</summary>
-        The skill to motivate a large group of people towards a panicked action upon a pre-existing fear or prejudice by direct suggestion.
-You have Expertise when attempting this action.
+        The skill to motivate a large <b>group</b> of people towards a panicked action upon a pre-existing fear or prejudice by direct suggestion.
+You have <b>Expertise</b> when attempting this action.
       </details>
     </details>
     <details>
       <summary>Fraud</summary>
       The art of swindling by first gaining the confidence of others, then using it to part them from their wealth.
 This can also include co-opting the positions of the target.
 Fraud is a long-term version of deception, taking weeks of work to set into motion.
-You have Expertise when using this skill.
+You have <b>Expertise</b> when using this skill.
     </details>
     <details>
       <summary>Gaslight</summary>
       The skill to sow seeds of doubt in a targeted individual's own memory, perception or judgement, leading the victim towards an intended action.
 This process takes days or weeks.
-You have Expertise when using this skill.
+You have <b>Expertise</b> when using this skill.
     </details>
     <details>
       <summary>Guile</summary>
       The skill to deceive others about your intent, integrity, appearance and reason for being for a long period of time.
 It enables a character to adopt a disguise or level of confidence, enabling them to spy where they do not belong and even rise within the hierarchy of organizations to which they do not legitimately belong.
-You have Expertise when using this skill.
+You have <b>Expertise</b> when using this skill.
     </details>
     <details>
       <summary>Insert Memory</summary>
       You know how to plant a plausible, minor memory in a person’s thoughts regarding an event that took place at least a year ago, such as having met once before at some event.
 This is something that can be done during the first minutes of a conversation, and unless the target has no reason to question the event, this effect is permanent.
-You have Expertise when using this skill, which would normally be resolved as an opposed check against the target’s Wisdom (Insight).
+You have <b>Expertise</b> when using this skill, which would normally be resolved as an opposed check against the target’s Wisdom (Insight).
     </details>
   </details>

   <details>
-    <summary>Improved Charisma (cost: 2, trait)</summary>
+    <summary>Improved Charisma (cost: 2, <b>trait</b>)</summary>
     You know how to keep the interest of people.
 Gain +1 Charisma.
   </details>

   <details>
     <summary>Intimidation</summary>
-    You are skilled at making a person believe that you will follow through on your actions when trying to influence through overt threats, hostile actions and physical violence, granting you Expertise (Str, Cha).
+    You are skilled at making a person believe that you will follow through on your actions when trying to influence through overt threats, hostile actions and physical violence, granting you <b>Expertise</b> (Str, Cha).
 Examples include trying to pry information out of a prisoner, convincing a street thug to back down from a confrontation, or using the edge of a broken bottle to convince a sneering vizier to reconsider a decision.
     <details>
       <summary>Intimidation II</summary>
-      You also have Expertise (Str, Cha) when attempting to intimidate a group of people.
+      You also have <b>Expertise</b> (Str, Cha) when attempting to intimidate a <b>group</b> of people.
     </details>
   </details>

   <details>
     <summary>Mercantilism</summary>
     This includes the skill and ability to raise capital, organize and manage loans, control wages, maximize profit on resources, encourage manufacturing, avoid tariffs, fees and other taxes and in general create a successful and complex business through a combination of innovation and guile.
 A common way to use the skill would be when negotiating prices with a buyer or seller of goods, in order to obtain a better deal on a transaction.
-You have Expertise when using this skill.
+You have <b>Expertise</b> when using this skill.
   </details>

   <details>
     <summary>Orator</summary>
-    Mastery of storytelling for the purpose of captivating an audience, granting Expertise on suck checks.
+    Mastery of storytelling for the purpose of captivating an audience, granting <b>Expertise</b> on suck checks.
   </details>

   <details>
     <summary>Seduction</summary>
-    You are skilled at seduction and get Expertise on all such checks.
+    You are skilled at seduction and get <b>Expertise</b> on all such checks.
   </details>

   <details>
     <summary>Tact</summary>
     This skill is used when you attempt to influence someone with tact, social graces, or good nature.
 Typically it is used when acting in good faith, to foster friendships, make cordial requests, or exhibit proper etiquette.
-You have Expertise when using this skill.
+You have <b>Expertise</b> when using this skill.
     <details>
       <summary>Diplomacy</summary>
-      Similar to Tact, but you also have Expertise when attempting to influence a group of people.
+      Similar to Tact, but you also have <b>Expertise</b> when attempting to influence a <b>group</b> of people.
 Examples include negotiating peace between warring tribes or inspiring a crowd of townsfolk.
     </details>
   </details>
   </div>